MUSIC to INSPIRE Feb 17 #ForwardOnClimate Rally in DC

 Raising Their Voices – From Fall 2011 into Winter 2012, four critically acclaimed ASCAP songwriter/artists donated songs to the Tar Sands Action for videos supporting this pivotal environmental cause.
 These songs are now the MAKE A NOISE EP released by NewSong Recordings (member 1% for the Planet) on June 6th 2012 at the Sustainable Brands Conference in San Diego.

-Three more songs have been added in time for the February 17 #ForwardOnClimate Rally in DC.
+Four more songs were added in time for the February 17 #ForwardOnClimate Rally in DC & September 21 #DrawTheLine actions.

-We spoke to Tar Sands Action/350.org videographer and the four ASCAP song donors to see what their inspiration was and how they felt about bringing voice to the movement.
+We spoke to Tar Sands Action/350.org videographer and the nine ASCAP song donors to see what their inspiration was and how they felt about bringing voice to the movement.

 350.org